MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/publish-ugc.md

     ```
   > [!NOTE]
   > Each create token (returned in the "Url" field of the response) is valid for 6 hours, after which you will not be able to upload content to the blob.
 If you did not upload any content to the blob, it will get cleaned up by our service and you will need to create a new blob by calling `CreateUploadUrls` again.

+### Upload Content to Blobs

-* There are a few different ways to [upload your content to these URLs](https://cloud.netapp.com/blog/azure-cvo-blg-how-to-upload-files-to-azure-blob-storage), but in this tutorial we will leverage the AzCopy tool.
+There are a few different ways to [upload your content to these URLs](https://cloud.netapp.com/blog/azure-cvo-blg-how-to-upload-files-to-azure-blob-storage)

+#### Via Postman

+#### Via AzCopy
+* Another option is using the AzCopy tool.
 You can download the tool and [get started with AzCopy](/azure/storage/common/storage-use-azcopy-v10) here.
 * In your terminal of choice, call azcopy with the following parameters:
     ```powershell
     [relative path to azcopy.exe] copy [relative path to local content] [Url + '?' + Token]
     ```

-* You can test that the upload was successful by copying the base Url (before the '?') and navigating to it in your browser.
+Regardless of how you choose to upload content, you can test that the upload was successful by copying the base Url (before the '?') and navigating to it in your browser.

 ### Create the Draft Item
 * Now that the files and images have been successfully uploaded, you can call `CreateDraftItem`, passing in the URLs of the content and images, to create your first item in the draft catalog: